sagar-bei031/EmbeddedTutorials/source/stm32_basics_tutorial/timer/frequency_counter.rst

 - Open ``STM32CubeProgrammer`` and view output on ``SWV``.
 If you used USB, see on terminal or serial monitor.

 - Now, change the frequency of PWM signal to 50Hz and again view the output.
-To know how change PWM frequency, see `PWM tutorial <pwm.html>`_.
+To know how change PWM frequency, see :newtab:`PWM tutorial <pwm.html>`.